How do you advertise a car that journalists describe as “sturdy, if drab”?

 That reputation has translated into financial success, and Subaru’s parent company recently rebranded the entire conglomerate under the Subaru name due to the carmaker’s surging popularity.
 In the 2010s, only Tesla grew faster than Subaru, which led Subaru’s president to worry that Subaru could get “too big.”

-Lesbians buying Subaru cars did not singlehandedly resurrect the carmaker, but the gay market was one of the best for Subaru.
+Lesbians buying Subaru cars did not single-handedly resurrect the carmaker, but the gay market was one of the best for Subaru.
 The carmaker tracked the effectiveness of its niche marketing by partnering with 40 or 50 organizations—like outdoor associations and the Rainbow Card—to offer discounts on Subaru cars.
-Every year, Tim Bennett says, the LGBT organizations were in the top five in terms of cars sold.
+Every year, Tim Bennett says, the LGBTQ organizations were in the top five in terms of cars sold.

 Subaru was not the first company to create advertisements for gay and lesbian consumers, but it was the first major company in the United States to do it so transparently and consistently.
 Subaru’s lesbian-focused ad campaign was widely discussed, and its success helped spur growth in gay and lesbian marketing.
 By the early 2000s, marketers were writing articles that called gays and lesbians an “underserved market” and “perfect consumers.”

 For some, though, it was an uncomfortable embrace.
-The perception of the gay market as a goldmine relied on the misperception that all gay people were well-off and part of dual-earner households without children.
-A number of academics criticized corporate America’s embrace of the LGBT community: While companies wanted the profits that came from marketing a gay sense of style, they focused on upper-class and white gay identities—rarely gay people of color or those unable to afford medical treatment for HIV/AIDS.
+The perception of the gay market as a gold mine relied on the misperception that all gay people were well-off and part of dual-earner households without children.
+A number of academics criticized corporate America’s embrace of the LGBTQ community: While companies wanted the profits that came from marketing a gay sense of style, they focused on upper-class and white gay identities—rarely gay people of color or those unable to afford medical treatment for HIV/AIDS.

-But according to Derderian, that perspective underestimates the intelligence of LGBT consumers.
+But according to Derderian, that perspective underestimates the intelligence of LGBTQ consumers.
 To show that Subaru cared about its gay and lesbian customers, she says, the carmaker supported causes that they cared about.
-Through its sponsorship of the Rainbow Card, Subaru contributed millions of dollars to HIV/AIDS research and LGBT causes that helped both their customers and people who couldn’t afford a Subaru.
+Through its sponsorship of the Rainbow Card, Subaru contributed millions of dollars to HIV/AIDS research and LGBTQ causes that helped both their customers and people who couldn’t afford a Subaru.

 In a sense, all Subaru did was notice a group of customers who often felt unwelcome and invisible, and create ads for them.
 But it was a big deal at the time.
 While companies’ involvement in causes are almost always driven by an interest in the bottom line, it’s heartening that the origins of lesbians’ stereotypical affinity for Subarus is not a cynical marketing campaign, but a progressive one.